Terms & Conditions of Business

 Please Note: Your policy cover will cease if you fail to keep up payments on an instalment agreement or premium finance facility related to it.

 Your Right to Cancel (Applicable to Consumers only)

 Please contact us if you wish to cancel any policy that we have arranged for you.
 Customers acting outside their trade or profession (Consumers) will usually have a legal right to cancel policies for any reason, subject to no claims having occurred, within 14 days of receiving the full terms & conditions.
 You will always be advised where this Right applies.
 A charge may apply for the period of cover provided and, in addition, an administration charge will apply as shown in the charges section above, cancellation under this right must be in writing, prior to expiry of the cancellation period, to our usual office address.

 Should you wish to cancel cover after fourteen days most insurers make a disproportionate charge for the period on cover.
-Any return premium to you will be the net return given by your Insurers less our charge of up to 20%.
-In addition, we make an administrative charge of up to £25.
+Any return premium to you will be the net return given by your Insurers less our charges of £45 or 20% of the premium (whichever is lower)

 Please note should you cancel cover due to revised terms applied by the Insurers following non-disclosure of material facts the time on risk charge may be based on the correct information and correct premium.

 Where a claim has been reported, insurers generally provide no refund until your Insurers have settled the claim on a non-fault basis, recovering all financial costs which may have been incurred.
 Please note if you have elected to pay by instalments these will continue to be collected unless you settle the outstanding balance in full.

 We, and the Companies we place business with, may make searches about you at credit reference agencies who will supply us with information, including the Electoral Register and credit information.
 The agencies will record details of the search whether or not your application proceeds.
 The searches will not be seen or used by lenders to assess your ability to obtain credit, but we may use scoring